-Depending upon the type of work that you do, you may also be able to claim for your business clothing however, there are certain rules on what you can claim.
+Depending upon the type of work that you do, you may also be able to claim your business clothing.
+However, there are specific rules to bear in mind concerning what you can claim.

-- You are travelling to site outside your `regular work pattern’; or
+- You travel to a site outside your `regular work pattern’; or

-- You are staying away from home overnight for business reasons.
+- You stay away from home overnight for business reasons.